Finding a Top Financial Advisor Firm in Guilford, Connecticut

 - Fixed-income management: The firm can manage fixed-income portfolios for either taxable or tax-free income.
 Portfolios are typically diversified according to bond and CD maturity while avoiding one-year maturity.

 - Fund management: The firm will divide these client portfolios between aggressive and conservative investors.
 For the former, the firm will focus on investing in sector funds that exhibit "emerging technical strength and short-term relative performance," according to the firm's Form ADV.
 For more conservative investors, the firm uses a balanced portfolio of funds selected for their long-term performance.

 Next on our list is Monte Financial Group (MFG).
 As a fee-only firm, advisors here earn their compensation solely through fees charged to clients.
 In other words, they don’t earn sales commissions from third-party entities.

-The advisory team at this firm includes three certified financial planners (CFPs), two certified investment management analysts (CIMAs), two chartered advisors in philanthropy (CAP) and two certified private wealth advisors (CPWAs).
+Some of the advisory team at this firm has earned the designations of certified financial planners (CFPs), certified investment management analysts (CIMAs), chartered advisors in philanthropy (CAP)and certified private wealth advisors (CPWAs).
 While most of its clients are not high-net-worth individuals, the firm requires a minimum account size of $500,000.
 On some occasions, there may be exceptions to this requirement.
 MFG also works with high-net-worth clients and charitable organizations.

 Monte Financial Group Background